mhmdmsvi24/Dicer/README.md

 However, beware!
 Rolling a 1 will reset your turn score to 0.
 The first player to reach 100 points after three rounds wins the game!

-Overview:
+- Overview:
 ![alt text](./readme/image-4.png)

-Rounds won for each player:
+- Rounds won for each player:
 ![alt text](./readme/image-1.png)

-Final Winner:
+- Final Winner:
 ![alt text](./readme/image.png)

-A simple guide for HowToPlay:
+- A simple guide for HowToPlay:
 ![alt text](./readme/image-2.png)
 ![alt text](./readme/image-3.png)

 ## Tools and Technologies:
-I leaned alot building this project, using a lot of tools and also building my own style librariy for performance and effeciency.
+I learned alot building this project, using a lot of tools and also building my own style library for performance and efficiency.

 ## Tech Stack and Learning Curve:
 Building Dicer was a rewarding learning experience, and I leveraged several essential tools: